MichaelCurrin/mkdocs-quickstart/docs/tutorial/usage.md

 # Usage
 > Build and preview a site locally

-_Note: If using VS Code, you can use the command palette instead to run the configured tasks - these are setup in `.vscode/tasks.json`._
+_Note: If using VS Code, you can use the command palette instead to run the configured tasks - these are setup in `.vscode/tasks.json`.
+However, using a `Makefile` allows more control locally and on for a remote build._

 ## Serve docs